Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     **Continuous Job Submission**

     To ensure that jobs are continually submitted to the queue, you can use `tmux` to preserve the job submission process even when the SSH session is terminated.
 For example, running `tmux new -s launcher` will create a new `tmux` session named `launcher`.
-To exit the `tmux` session while still preserving any running tasks on the login node, press `ctrl+b` followed by `d`.
+To exit the `tmux` session while still preserving any running jobs on the login node, press `ctrl+b` followed by `d`.
 To re-enter the tmux session, run `tmux attach -t launcher`.
 Additional `tmux` commands can be found on the [tmux cheatsheet](https://tmuxcheatsheet.com/).

     **Setting Where Jobs are Dispatched**